 Introduction

 In a stunning turn of events, Joe Biden, the 46th President of the United States, has made the momentous decision to withdraw from the 2024 presidential race.
-This unexpected move has sent shockwaves through the political landscape, raising numerous questions about the future of American politics.
-This article delves deep into the reasons behind Biden’s decision, explores the immediate and long-term ramifications for the Democratic Party, examines the potential impact on the 2024 election, and analyzes the broader implications for U.S. governance.
+This unexpected move has sent shockwaves through the political landscape and dominated US elections news cycles.
+As the dynamics of the 2024 election shift, this article delves deep into the reasons behind Biden’s decision, explores the immediate and long-term ramifications for the Democratic Party, and analyzes the broader implications for U.S. governance.

 The Decision to Withdraw